Stage 1: Review The Materials Contained In The SUMMER INTERNSHIP Binders.

 Stage 3: Initial Application Approval

-The program directors will notify applicants of acceptance into the summer program on Friday, November 14, 2014.
-Students must confirm their acceptance by making a non-refundable deposit of $400 to the College of Saint Benedict no later than December 8, 2014.
-This deposit will be applied to summer tuition charges.
+The program directors will notify applicants of acceptance into the summer program on Tuesday, November 17, 2015.
+Students must confirm their acceptance by making a non-refundable deposit of $500 to the College of Saint Benedict no later than December 4, 2015.

 Stage 4: Application Materials Sent To Washington Sites